ScoutmasterBucky/ScoutmasterBucky/site/360/index.md

 ## 2023 <span class="C(red)">&lt;3</span>60 Awareness Project

 In November 2022, shortly after Thanksgiving, I (Scoutmaster Bucky) was initially diagnosed with Stage 4 Prostate Cancer.
-Today, March 27, 2023 I am publicly announcing my diagnosis.
-Over these initial 4 months of navigating the unknown, discovering good and bad, strengthening my faith, realizing mortality, traversing the highs and lows, and redefining life ambitions and goals I have decided to embark on what I call the "<360 Awareness Project".
+Over these initial 4 months, navigating the unknown, discovering good and bad, grasping mortality and faith, traversing the highs and lows, and redefining life ambitions and goals, I present the "<360 Awareness Project".

-This initiative is to get people talking... to help bring awareness to causes, issues, and organizations and to help broaden your own self and social awareness.
+This initiative is to get people talking... to help bring awareness to causes, issues, and organizations; to help broaden your own self and social awareness.

-Over the next 60 days I will introduce 60 different topics with a 60 second video or 60 second read, to spark the conversation.
+Over the next 60 days you will be introduced to 60 different topics with a 60 second video or 60 second read, to help spark conversation.
 I have asked a number of different people in my life to join me each morning as I go through my 60 days of radiation treatment.
 Check in each day to find out who came with me, what topic they selected to help bring awareness to, as well as a few surprises.
 Let's have a little fun, laugh out loud a lot, and get people talking.

 Look below for a link to each day.
 The underlying detail page which will contain deeper insight and information with links to resources on each day's topic.